Batch supports sending push notifications directly to web browsers, on desktop and mobile, even if your website is closed.

 The public key of the user's browser that allows it to decode the notification Batch will send (p256dh).
 The browser of every subscriber has a different public key.

 A secret key (auth).

 Here is how Batch sends push notifications to your users:

-- First, Batch encodes the content of the notification for every subscribed browser, based in the public key.
+First, Batch encodes the content of the notification for every subscribed browser, based on the public key.
 The message sent from Batch can only be decoded by your user's browser.

 Batch servers send the notification over HTTPS to the push notification service, signing the requests using a "private VAPID key" known exclusively by Batch.

 Then the push notification service only reads the header to know which endpoint should be targeted.
 It cannot decode the message.
 The push notification service will also check if Batch is allowed to push that browser based on the private VAPID key and check if the endpoint is still valid (e.g. in case users cleared site data or uninstalled the browser).